jeonghoonkang/BerePi/README.md

 ## BerePi
-supports Raspbian Jessie (ver 2016.04.30), with RaspBerryPi3
+supports Raspbian Stretch (ver 2018.08.30), with RaspBerryPi3

 #### Wiki
   - OS installation and setup to run the SDH sensors